nios-students/docs/wiki/pr.md

 2. Pen and other stationary
 3. ID Proof like aadhaar Card, Passport or PAN card etc
 4. [Practical hallticket](https://sdmis.nios.ac.in/search/hall-ticket)
-5. Record book
+5. Record Book
-6. pad
+6. Pad
 7. Water bottle *remember to stay hydrated and chill!*

 Note: All the documents should in printed form black and white works. *The hallticket is released one week before the first exam*